stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/customresources.md

 * `argocd` can be used to list `sourceRepos` that point to your gitops repositories.
 The field is required if you want to create an ArgoCD AppProject for the tenant.

+* `namespaceLabels` can be used to distribute common labels among tenant namespaces.

+* `namespaceAnnotations` can be used to distribute common annotations among tenant namespaces.

 * Tenant will have an option to create *sandbox namespaces* for owners and editors, when `sandbox` is set to *true*.
   * Sandbox will follow the following naming convention **{TenantName}**-**{UserName}**-*sandbox*.
   * In case of groups, the sandbox namespaces will be created for each member of the group.